Lihis/ets2-job-logger/README.md

         }
     }
 }
 ```

 ### Truck

 Trucks positional data will be sent to `<API_URL>/truck` once in a second only
 if game is not paused.

+Response code is ignored; payload is only sent once.

 Below is an example of JSON format for a truck positional data.